der-bruemmer/baseball_cleaning/scraper/README.md

 After scraping has finished, you can export the data as CSV.

-Be sure to set the scraper to a 5 second delay to not overload the website.
-Scraping then takes 5 seconds for each player, so scraping all of them takes a long time.
+Be sure to set the scraper to a 10 second delay to not overload the website.
+Scraping then takes 10 seconds for each player, so scraping all of them takes a long time.

+Also check the robots.txt to make sure you are still allowed to access the scraped paths.